 Don’t be surprised if you bump into everyone you know on any of our mountain main streets.
 Stories abound of that 15 minute quick stop turning into all day front porch gathering.
 It’s just that kind of place.

 What do you need to know?
 Altoona is our biggest city, home to Penn State Altoona and an ever growing arts and music scene.
 Hollidaysburg is the County Seat and offers the largest traditional neighborhood historic district.
 Tyrone is our northern most main street and serves as the gateway to our friends at University Park Penn State.
-And when you think of those iconic small towns with one-of-a-king retailers, folk art and bakeries, you just thought of Williamsburg, Martinsburg, and Roaring Spring.
+And when you think of those iconic small towns with one-of-a-kind retailers, folk art and bakeries, you just thought of Williamsburg, Martinsburg, and Roaring Spring.

 At all points during the year these main streets may be filled with events, music and seasonal celebrations.
 At times that may even require you to park or walk a block or two away.

 The regular crowd shuffles in to Railroad City Brewing.
 Hopheads and Pilsner lovers alike seem to find common ground among our seven locally owned breweries.
 Take a tour of Levity Brewing, Marzoni’s, Railroad City, JJ Hadley’s, Iron Pint, Chimney Rocks and the Spring Dam Brewery.
 Our food scene has expanded for sure in recent years.
 Locally grown and served is the thing in many of our unique eateries.
 The Clay Cup, Bill Sell’s Bold, Black Dog Cafe, Allegheny Creperie and Mamies Cafe & Bakery are just a few of the favorite coffee haunts.
 Surveys consistently put the US Hotel, Al’s Tavern and the Argonne Cafe as the bar food go-toos.
 The difference is history.
 Every one of our local villages, towns and cross-roads have their own unique eatery experience.
 Map them out.
 Take a tour.
 Decide on your favorite.
 The valley is full of them.
 Prost!